Jahaly Health Centre. One million patients since 1991.

-The “Jahaly Health Centre” serves about 45,000 patients per year – outpatients as well as inpatients – and is considered one of the country’s best health facilities.
+The “Jahaly Health Centre” serves up to 46,000 patients per year – outpatients as well as inpatients – and is considered one of the country’s best health facilities.
 In 2009 it has been recognized by the Gambian government as a “model clinic”.

 Each patient visiting the clinic, passes the out-patient department first.
 Patients are diagnosed here and treatment is discussed.
 Most patients suffer Malaria or infections of the respiration tract, such as pneumonia, diarrhoea or infections of the skin and burns.
 Especially in the “cold” season there is an increased number of small children with severe fire burns as they fell into open fire places that the locals use for cooking in the villages.